 Kensington mortgage customer ratings

-The table below shows how Kensington performed in our latest mortgage satisfaction survey, from application process to value for money.
+The table below shows how specialist lender Kensington performed in our latest mortgage satisfaction survey, based on real customer feedback.

 |Customer rating for:||Star rating|

 |Value for money|| |

 Star ratings based on a June 2019 Which? survey of 3,574 members of the general public, in which 39 people told us they had their mortgage with Kensington.
 Where no rating is given the sample size was too small.